jaacorn/Azure-SIEM-Lab/04_log_filtering/README.md

 1. Add a custom log to the Log Analytics Workspace
     - add your failed_rdp.log to the Workspace

-2. In the Log Analytics, create a custom query to organize your logs using KQL
+2. In the Log Analytics, create a custom query to organize your logs using KQL (example below)

 Sample KQL Query
 ```